-Walk Safe Long Island will be awarding scholarships to two students who submit an educational video to the Pedestrian Education Video Scholarship Competition.
+Walk Safe Long Island will be awarding scholarships to two students who submit an educational poster to the Pedestrian Education Poster Competition.

-Please create a short video that illustrates one or more of the Vehicle and Traffic Laws for Pedestrian Enforcement as detailed by the New York State Department of Transportation
+Please create a creative and informative poster that illustrates one or more of the Vehicle and Traffic Laws for Pedestrian Enforcement as detailed by the New York State Department of Transportation